 10 Don’t ignore the landscape

 The landscape is every part as important to the site as the architecture itself, the two need to work together and compliment each other

 For this reason its important to not leave this part of the design process to the end of a project, it needs to be considered at the early design stages and be in harmony with the architectures concept development.

-A go to source of inspiration for us is Peit Audolf, we strongly advise that you research and get to know your favourite landscape architects, just as you would your favourite architects.
+A go to source of inspiration for us is Peit Audolf, we strongly advise that you research and get to know your favorite landscape architects, just as you would your favorite architects.

 11 Spacial verbs books

 The spacial verbs books by Anthony di Mari offer a really useful and quick reference source of inspiration for generating the form and massing at the start of the architectural design process.

 In an almost dictionary format of ideas, none of them are site specific (which actually makes them more useful), but aim to provide inspiration and a starting point to develop an architectural concept around.